SlenderStone/MessageHandler.Documentation/connectivity/http.md

 Before you try send messages using Http, make sure you have created an endpoint that has the appropriate authorizations!
 See [Endpoints](/documentation/connectivity/endpoints) for more details.

-To send messages to your channels using the http protocol, all you need to do is to perform a POST request on the uri provided by the endpoint, while including the correct Shared Access Signature in the authorization header
+To send messages to your channels using the http protocol, all you need to do is to perform a POST request on the uri provided by the endpoint, while including the correct Shared Access Signature in the authorization header and the message content in the body.

 	private async Task Send()
     {